SamanthaSays/samanthasays.github.io/posts/_posts/2023-07-22-Channel Points.md

         Epic: 1075 XP</td>
     </tr><tr>
         <td>[Agility] Pickpocket someone</td>
-        <td>Write another person's username to pick their pocket for one of 5,971 treasures.
+        <td>Write another person's username to pick their pocket for one of 365 treasures.
 People that are a higher level than you will have higher quality loot!
-Stealing from the rich will yield more XP.
-There 365 unique treasures to find.<br>
+Stealing from the rich will yield more XP.<br>
         Use the !agility command to see how many unique treasures you've taken!</td>
         <td>2000 Stamina</td>
         <td>Normal: 700 XP<br>